turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 ## Saving and Naming Information with Variables

 As we're writing code, there are many times when we want to be able to store a value so that we have the ability to reuse it in multiple places.
 Writing the same thing over and over is a pain, and it's common to need to have access to the same information more than once.
-A variable lets us do that!
+A variable allows us to do that!

 ### What is a variable?